uknity/Readme_Generator/README.md

 ## Usage

-In order to use this generator, please open the files in VS Code or your preferred code editor.
+Please open the files in VS Code or your preferred code editor.
 In the terminal, type, "node index.js".
 Answer the prompted questions about your project.
 The project will generate a README.md file that you may copy into your project.

 ## Credits